 Cottonwood limestone covers the State Archives exterior façade.
 Chase County’s J. T. Lardner Cut Stone quarried the stone and prepared it to reduce soiling and moisture penetration.

 Dating from the Permian Age 250 million years ago, the limestone withstands the freezes and thaws of Kansas weather.
-These materials can be found in many state buildings including all but the east wing of the Kansas State Capitol and and the Kansas Museum of History.
+These materials can be found in many state buildings including all but the east wing of the Kansas State Capitol, the Eisenhower Library, and the Kansas Museum of History.

 The interior lobby walls also feature the light-colored Cottonwood limestone.
 Medium dark Tuxedo Gray limestone, quarried in Jackson County by Bayer Stone of St. Marys, was used for the State Archives lobby and reception area floors and the treads and risers of the main staircase.
 Tuxedo Gray limestone dates from the Lower Permian Age, approximately 275 million years ago.
 The geometric floor pattern was created using Tuxedo Gray limestone and the darker Buckingham Grade A blue-black slate.
 The Virginia Slate Company quarried the slate in Arvonia, Virginia.